magnusgp/dEEpG/README.md

 To preprocess the raw .edf EEG data files, we use preprocessing tools which are inspired by tools created by David Nyrnberg.
 Those tools can be found in the following repository: https://github.com/DavidEnslevNyrnberg/DTU_DL_EEG
+The code that inspired this project can also be found in the directory 'David'.

 The preprocessing of the files is done automatically when running the pipelineMain script:
 ```python